turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 end
 ```

-Chang this to ask the `RatingRepository` for the new rating:
+Change this to ask the `RatingRepository` for the new rating:

 ```ruby
 def new